Occidental College 2020 Summer Research Program Dates: May 26 - August 1. SRP Conference: July 29, 2020.

 Proposals will be considered for all programs for which they qualify and students will be notified of the source of their funding.

 If you would like to apply for one of these grants, you should develop an outline of your project and approach a faculty member with whom you would like to work to discuss the feasibility of collaborating with her or him over the summer.
 Only tenure-track and continuing non tenure-track faculty who will be on-campus during the summer are eligible to serve as mentors.
+In addition, NTT faculty must be planning to return in the fall in order to serve as a summer mentor.
 Many faculty prefer that student research be closely aligned with their own work.

 After you and your potential faculty mentor have agreed to apply for fellowship support, begin your application packet.
 Applications from students who have failed to submit final reports or other required materials from previous URC grants (ASP, SRP, etc.) will not be accepted.